Golf0ned/PANNICC/README.md

 make
 ```

-## Usage

-To view the help message:
+To view the help message, run:

 ```
 ./build/bin/pannicc